FedMake/.github/profile/README.md

 ![FedMake Logo](https://github.com/FedMake/.github/raw/main/profile/assets/logo.png)

 ## What is FedMake
-Microsoft Federal's FedMake program delivers hackathon style events, exclusively for Federal (Civilian / DoD / Intel) organizations, where conditions are created (and facilitated by Microsoft experts) for cross-organization teams to leverage Microsoft expertise and develop solutions that achieve their mission.
+Microsoft Federal's FedMake program delivers hackathon style events, exclusively for Federal (Civilian / DoD / Intel) organizations, where conditions are created, and facilitated, by Microsoft experts, for cross-organization teams to leverage Microsoft expertise and develop solutions that achieve their mission.

 ## Our Mission
 Empower every person and every mission to achieve more.